The original article can be here.

-Participants in the 1,000 milligram group exhibited a clinically-significant increase of 449 meters in their 6-minute walk test and increased levels of citrate synthase, a common marker of mitochondrial volume.
+Participants in the 1,000-milligram group exhibited a clinically significant increase of 449 meters in their 6-minute walk test and increased levels of citrate synthase, a common marker of mitochondrial volume.

 The authors are planning a large-scale clinical trial to build on these preliminary results.

-Link to full study.
+Link to the full study.